These last two weeks have been crazy.

 Why hello there, ladies.

 Bullseye butt.
 These deer scared easily.
-Fiance accidentally made a sudden movement and they scattered so fast it scared us lol.
+E accidentally made a sudden movement and they scattered so fast it scared us lol.

 Dinosaurs Ostriches.
 Scientists now believe that birds are the modern day descendants of dinos.